 Containment and the Truman Policy

 The Truman Doctrine, also known as the policy of containment, was President Harry Truman’s foreign policy that the US would provide political, military, and economic aid to democratic countries under the threat of communist influences in order to prevent the expansion of communism.

 The US perceived this move as an attempt to expand communism and subsequently joined the war to defend South Korea.
-In 1953, the war ended in an armistice, which drew a new boundary near the 38th parallel and created the demilitarized zone between North Korea and South Korea.
+In 1953, the war ended in an armistice, which drew a new boundary near the 38th parallel and created a demilitarized zone (DMZ) between North Korea and South Korea.